 Requires the department to require, as a condition of each contract for construction, maintenance, or engineering services, the use of the E-Verify system to verify legal status of contractor and subcontractor new hires.
 Requires report by March 1 of each year.
+Note: The Governor's signing letter states section is unenforceable.

 Sec.
-382. Require Department to Settle Local Agency Cost Sharing Agreements
+382. Deadline for Department Final Billing under Local Agency Cost Sharing Agreements

 Requires the department to submit final bill to the local agency within two years of final payment to construction contractor.
-In his signing letter dated July 14, 2017, the Governor indicated he considers the section unenforceable.
+Note: The Governor's signing letter states section is unenforceable.